Anonym0us33/bark_storymaker/README.md

 NOTE: freeze.txt is simple the output of one working environment. further steps may be required to install the pip requirements.
 Googleing the "Module not found" error usually gives the answer in the first result.
 I will make a setup script if there is demand for it.

+There is also a tutorial on a popular video website: /watch?v=w41-MUfxIWo

 #ENV
 NOTE: these havn't been checked. you may have to alter them to fit the variables you are using. leave as "/" or "" if unsure